maitria/alpha/README.md

 `:dependencies [[lein-ring "x.x.x"]]` (Today the version is "0.9.6")

-Check how that went by doing
+**Checkpoint** Check how that went by doing

 `$ lein deps`

 This downloads dependencies.
-It's optional, because that happens all the time, but it will tell you if you're okay so far.
-If things are whack, and you're new to Clojure like me, go squint at your parentheses and your curly braces.
+It's optional, because that happens all the time, but it will tell you if you're okay so far. **If things are whack**, and you're new to Clojure like me, go squint at your parentheses and your curly braces.
 That's probably it.

 Now you get to edit *core.clj* to give it a **page handler**.
 This is the key to happiness.
 It's the function that will respond to requests from a browser to serve a web page.
 (Ring receives the request from a browser, and uses the page handler you specify to figure out what to give the browser in response.)